Updated May 2020

 Kentucky has historically not been open to cannabis legalization.
 It has yet to legalize medical marijuana or decriminalize marijuana possession.
-However, possession of small amounts and first time offenses are dealt with relatively less harshly than others states where marijuana is illegal.
+However, possession of small amounts and first-time offenses are dealt with relatively less harshly than others states where marijuana is illegal.
 Learn more about Kentucky marijuana laws below.

 Recreational Marijuana in Kentucky

-Recreational marijuana is illegal in Kentucky however there are no minimum mandatory sentences for marijuana possession or sale.
+Is marijuana legal in Kentucky?
+No– recreational marijuana is illegal, however, there are no minimum mandatory sentences for marijuana possession or sale.
 Possession of less than 8 ounces of recreational marijuana is charged as a Class B misdemeanor punishable by 45 days in jail with a $250 fine.
 Sale of less than 8 ounces as a first offense is a Class A misdemeanor, punishable by a 1-year jail term and $500 in fines.

 Subsequent offenses of selling the same quantity and sale of more than 8 ounces of recreational marijuana are charged as felonies and punishable by 1 to 10 years in jail with up to $10,000 in fines.

-Conditional release can be allowed for first time offenders.
-They can also get alternative or diversion sentencing.
+Under Kentucky marijuana laws, conditional release can be allowed for first-time offenders.
+First-time marijuana offenders can also get alternative or diversion sentencing.